longxiangxu321/dtm_hw4/README.md

 Original data can be down loadded from PDOK  <https://download.pdok.nl/rws/ahn3/v1_0/laz/C_68GZ1.LAZ>

 ## crop.py
-This program crop a subset of the original point cloud using chunked reading
+This program crop a subset of the original point cloud using chunked reading.

 Change the 'xmin', 'ymin', and 'width', 'height' according to your desired bounding box.
 In our case, the settings are:
 ```